Azure/AzurePublicDataset/AzureFunctionsDataset2019.md

 #### Notes
  1. All ids are hashed using HMAC-SHA256 with secret salts.
 Each column uses a different salt.
 These are consistent across the different types of files, so you can correlate onwers, apps, and functions here with those in the duration and memory data.
 Note that two apps with the same original name under different owners would be hashed to *different* values.
 Likewise, two functions with the same original name belonging to different apps would be hashed to different values.
  2. Trigger indicates one of the trigger groups from the paper.
 Azure Functions has a large number of triggers, see [here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-triggers-bindings) for details.
-The trigger groups we use are the following:
+Here, as in the paper, we group triggers of similar types into the 7 following groups:

     * **http** (HTTP)
     * **timer** (Timer)